varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 not possible.
 No, don't ask me why you have to be superuser to lower the privilege of a child process...

-Inline-C is disabled by default starting with Varnish version 4, so unless you enable it, you don't have to worry about it.
+Inline-C is disabled by default since Varnish version 4, so unless you enable it, you don't have to worry about it.

 The parameters mentioned above can restrict the loading of VMODs to only